synthara/rv2/README.md

   guide](https://github.com/lowrisc/ibex/blob/master/CONTRIBUTING.md).
 * If asked to modify your changes, do fixup your commits and rebase your branch to maintain a clean history.
 * If the PR gets accepted and merged into the the **dev** branch, an action is triggered automatically to check whether the changes are logically equivalent to the frozen RTL on a given set of parameters.
 If the changes are logically equivalent, the **dev** branch is automatically merged into the **master** branch.
 Otherwise, we need to investigate manually.
 If a bug is found, thus the changes are not logically equivalent, we follow the procedure documented [here](https://docs.openhwgroup.org/projects/cv32e40p-user-manual/core_versions.html).

 For more details on how this is implemented, have a look at this [page](https://github.com/openhwgroup/cv32e40p/blob/master/.github/workflows/aws_cv32e40p.md).

 When contributing SystemVerilog source code, please try to be consistent and adhere to [the lowRISC Verilog coding style guide](https://github.com/lowRISC/style-guides/blob/master/VerilogCodingStyle.md).

-To get started, please check out the ["Good First Issue" list](https://github.com/openhwgroup/cv32e40p/issues?q=is%3Aissue+is%3Aopen+-label%3Astatus%3Aresolved+label%3A%22good+first+issue%22).
+To get started, please check out the [&#34;Good First Issue&#34;
+ list](https://github.com/openhwgroup/cv32e40p/issues?q=is%3Aissue+is%3Aopen+-label%3Astatus%3Aresolved+label%3A%22good+first+issue%22).

-The RTL code has been formatted with ["Verible"](https://github.com/google/verible) v0.0-1149-g7eae750.
+The RTL code has been formatted with [&#34;Verible&#34;](https://github.com/google/verible) v0.0-1149-g7eae750.
 Run `./util/format-verible` to format all the files.

 ## Issues and Troubleshooting